-I thought I had read all of Dr. Seuss’s wonderful books, but then I stumbled upon Wacky Wednesday.
+I remember loving the books as a child and I thought I had read all of them, until I stumbled upon the book Wacky Wednesday.

-I really wanted to have our Wacky Wednesday on a Wednesday, but things kept popping up.
-Thankfully it doesn’t HAVE to be on a Wednesday.
-After all, what could be wackier than having Wacky Wednesday on Friday?
-That’s exactly what we did!
+You can easily have fun with these ideas for Wacky Wednesday any time of the year.
+It doesn’t even have to be on a Wednesday!
+After all, what could be wackier than having Wacky Wednesday on a Friday?

 Don’t forget older kids love getting wacky, too!
 Check out these Seuss activities for older kids.

 Prior to celebrating your own crazy day, take time to read Wacky Wednesday aloud to your child.